Skip to main content

 Course units

-STEM for Creatives (20 Credits)
+STEM for creatives

 This unit offers a conversion boot camp for STEM study for arts and humanities graduates including the maths that underpins the data science approaches later in the course.
 This unit is taught by a STEM academics who have worked in a creative industries setting.